 At these meetings, employers will often include employees who hold the same job, or a similar job, to the one for which you are interviewing.
 Though it might seem like their primary purpose is to educate you about the details of the position, the staffers in attendance will be asked to evaluate you as well.
-It comes down to whether or not you fit the corporate culture and get along with the team.
+The goal is to learn whether or not you fit the corporate culture and would get along with the team.

-People From Other Departments
+People From Other Departments or Affiliates

 Occasionally, an outside entity, such as an affiliated firm, might be represented.
 For example, an Alumni Affairs department at a college might ask an alumni leader to interview candidates for a position in that area.

-Send a Thank You Note
+Send a Thank-You Note to Everyone

-Whoever you meet with, it's important to send a thank you letter to everyone who interviews you.
-It can be time-consuming when the interview process is multi-layered, but acknowledging someones time and effort to meet with you is one of the best ways to make a good impression.
+Whoever you meet with, it's important to send a thank-you letter to everyone who interviews you.
+It can be time-consuming when the interview process is multi-layered, but acknowledging someone’s time and effort to meet with you is one of the best ways to make a good impression.

 A thank-you email or note can also help you stand out from the crowd.
 A CareerBuilder survey reports that even though employers expect them, 57% of applicants don't send a thank-you note.